voucherifyio/voucherify-openapi/docs/guides/landing_pages/Types-of-Landing-Pages.md

 ### 4. Enroll in a loyalty program

 The goal of this landing page is to encourage your customers to take part in your loyalty program.
-Each customer who successfully fills the form (accordingly to the form setup), gets a loyalty card published to his/her account.
+Each customer who successfully fills the form (accordingly to the form setup), gets a loyalty card published to their account.

 Here you will be able to choose between two templates: rewards- or form-focused.
 The difference between these two types is the placement of the Rewards Container and the Form with one being more prominent than the other.

 Again, keep in mind that you may freely change the form of the template.

-You can show both digital and material rewards on your landing page.
-Go here to read more about Rewards Catalog.
+You can show both [digital and material rewards](https://support.voucherify.io/article/261-how-to-create-rewards-for-my-campaigns) on your landing page.

-The template offers six different sub-pages: active campaign, pre-start, the campaign ended, successful status, failed status, and double opt-in.
+The template offers six different sub-pages:
+- active campaign
+- pre-start
+- the campaign ended
+- successful status
+- failed status
+- double opt-in.

 You can customize each of them and create a design consistent with your brand style.

 The Rewards Container is going to be automatically populated with the incentives set as rewards in your loyalty program.